loda-lang/loda-programs/programs/oeis/list4.md

 * [A243513](http://oeis.org/A243513) ([program](243/A243513.asm)): Number of length n+2 0..4 arrays with no three elements in a row with pattern aba or abb (with a!=b) and new values 0..4 introduced in 0..4 order.
 * [A243514](http://oeis.org/A243514) ([program](243/A243514.asm)): Number of length n+2 0..5 arrays with no three elements in a row with pattern aba or abb (with a!=b) and new values 0..5 introduced in 0..5 order.
 * [A243520](http://oeis.org/A243520) ([program](243/A243520.asm)): Numbers that are congruent to {0, 8} mod 11.
+* [A243546](http://oeis.org/A243546) ([program](243/A243546.asm)): Number of simple connected graphs with n nodes that are distance regular and have no subgraph isomorphic to the bowtie graph.
+* [A243554](http://oeis.org/A243554) ([program](243/A243554.asm)): Number of simple connected graphs with n nodes that are distance-regular and have no subgraph isomorphic to bull graph.
+* [A243561](http://oeis.org/A243561) ([program](243/A243561.asm)): Number of simple connected graphs with n nodes that are distance regular and have no subgraph isomorphic to diamond graph.
 * [A243578](http://oeis.org/A243578) ([program](243/A243578.asm)): Integers n of the form 8k+7 that are sum of distinct squares of the form m, m+1, m+2, m+4, where m == 1 (mod 4).
 * [A243579](http://oeis.org/A243579) ([program](243/A243579.asm)): Integers of the form 8k+7 that can be written as a sum of four distinct squares of the form m, m+2, m+4, m+5, where m == 1 (mod 4).
 * [A243580](http://oeis.org/A243580) ([program](243/A243580.asm)): Integers of the form 8k + 7 that can be written as a sum of four distinct squares of the form m, m + 1, m + 3, m + 5, where m == 2 (mod 4).